 The Semiconductor Foundry Market is segmented by Technology Node (10/7/5 nm, 16/14 nm, 20 nm, 28 nm, 45/40 nm, and 65 nm), Application (Consumer Electronics and Communication, Automotive, Industrial, and HPC), and Geography.

 Key Market Trends

-Automotive Industry to Witness Major Market Growth Significantly
+The Automotive Industry to Drive the Market Growth

 - Semiconductors are primary parts of automotive electronics components such as ECUs, Infotainment Systems, and Sensors.
 The automotive industry has been recovering, driven by the increased demand for safer personal transportation.
 In addition, the growth in electric and autonomous vehicles has been driving the need for semiconductors.